llord1/llord1.github.io/_posts/2020-07-08-AssetsSLUlaw.md

 As part of communicating with my family and friends

 Choose not to respond

+Understanding where and how one engages in language learning might highlight environments that foster multilingualism in lawyers.
+The learning of certain languages may lend itself to formal and informal settings.
+In Saint Lucia, it is highly likely that most language education would be done in a formal school setting.
+Overall, the national heritage language of this island would typically be learned informally.
+Saint Lucian Kwéyòl only recently began being formally taught to young children (between the ages of 6-12) in less than a handful of schools, and adult learners; however, since the major fire at the National Folk Resource Center, most classes have reverted to more private sessions.

++ *Overall, how many languages do you speak/understand?*

+1

+2

+3

+4

+5+

+Choose not to respond

+Once again, apart from modern English, lawyers can claim to be multilingual based on their foundational studies of Latin.
+Specifically requesting quantification the number of languages spoken improves question clarity.
+Since English and Latin are most likely part of a lawyer's education, and French and Spanish are commonly taught in schools, a Saint Lucian Lawyer may have a base of four languages.
+Therefore a lawyer speaking more than four languages may demonstrate high levels of multilingualism, and perhaps creole may be one of the additional languages being acknowledged.

 + *If you do speak more than one language, has this skill been crucial to representing/communicating with a client?*